-Section 14 – Rewrite: SIS Sanctioned or Observed Meets / Time Trials
+Section 14 – Rewrite: SIS Sanctioned, Observed, or Approved Meets / Time Trials

 SIS Meet Calendar Approval (new):

 The program committee will submit a twice yearly calendar of proposed sanctioned meets for approval by the Board.
 The short course season should be provided at or before the May BOD meeting and the long course season should be provided at or before the January BOD meeting.